ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 > Historically, concerns over performance have been the common excuse to avoid these obligations, but today that is a false dichotomy.
 Let's dispel some myths.

 Keep reading about this matter on [istlsfastyet.com](https://istlsfastyet.com).

+**HTTP/2**

+Another technology that can help the adoption of TLS is HTTP/2.
+HTTP/2 offers:

+- Binary encoding instead of text encoding
+- header compression
+- Server push
+- **multiple requests on single TCP connection!!**

+HTTP/2 allows for requests to be send in parallel rather than sequentially.

+Does HTTP/2 require encryption?
+No. However, Chrome and Firefox will only support HTTP/2 with encryption.

 #### Let's Encrypt